-As part of its intention to improve social inclusion, Swale Borough Council is striving to remove the barriers faced by disabled people and to promote actively their equality of opportunity.
+As part of its intention to improve social inclusion, we are striving to remove the barriers faced by disabled people and to promote actively their equality of opportunity.
 The physical barriers that have blocked disabled people's ambitions include steps (bad news for wheelchair users), small print (bad news for visually impaired people) and a lack of induction loops (bad news for the hearing impaired).
 There are many other barriers (attitudes and assumptions by others, for example) and the council intends to do all it can to eliminate them where it can.

 The Disability Rights Commission was set up to oversee the working of the DDA.
 Although it much prefers conciliation, it has the power to take up cases of discrimination on behalf of aggrieved individuals - they have 'teeth'.
 It is planned to absorb the work of the DRC into a new overall equalities commission known as the Commission for Equalities and Human Rights.
 There is also an Office of Disability Issues, which helps co-ordinate issues between Government Departments.